TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics: Results

 Figure \ref{individual_results} also demonstrates the necessity of population studies.
 The posteriors on individual lines of sight are quite wide, and most lines of sight individually are consistent with $\kappa_{\rm{ext}} = 0$.
 This is a result of the fact that the summary statistics we use are fairly weak tracers of the underlying mass distribution.
 This amount of scatter for individual $\kappa_{\rm{ext}}$ is consistent with previous analyses on other systems.

-\subsection{Population Constraints}
+\subsection{Population constraints}

 Although individual sightlines provide limited information, our population model demonstrates clearly that our lines of sight are drawn from a biased sample.
 A corner plot of our $MCMC$ samples and a comparison of best-fit distributions can be found in Figure \ref{main_results}.
 The median value of the population distribution on $\kappa_{\rm{ext}}$ inferred by our model $\kappa_{med} = 0.033 \pm 0.010$.
-This result demonstrates that our lines of sight are drawn from a sample that is more dense than the general population at $5\sigma$ confidences.
-However for the purposes of time delay cosmography, the important factor is whether the median value of $\kappa_{\rm{ext}}$ is above or below zero.
+This result demonstrates that our lines of sight are drawn from a sample that is more dense than the general population at this redshift under the assumption the Millennium simulation provides a reasonable prior for the distribution of $\kappa$ on small scales in the Universe.
+However for the purposes of time-delay cosmography, the important factor is whether the median value of $\kappa_{\rm{ext}}$ is above or below zero.
 If our population median was exactly zero, we would anticipate that no real population-level correction from $\kappa_{\rm{ext}}$ would be necessary.
-Our model does not show this conclusively, but does provide evidence for this conclison at $\approx 3 \sigma$ confidence.
-Our sample size is not large enough to provide strong constraints on the shape and scale parameters of the distribution, but this may change in the future with larger samples.
+Our model does not show this conclusively, but does provide evidence for this conclusion at $\approx 3 \sigma$ confidence.
+Our sample size is not large enough to provide strong constrxaints on the shape and scale parameters of the distribution, but this may change in the future with larger samples.
 In our tests, our posterior on $log(\sigma)$ remains nearly constant in the range $-8 < log(\sigma) < -5$, indicating the inability of our data to cleanly.
 Such a narrow posterior would indicate an extremely specific selection function, in clear contention with our knowledge of these systems.
 We therefore choose to cut off our hyperprior at $log(\sigma) = -5$.